terminal42/contao-changelanguage/docs/07-developers.md

 ## Upgrading from ChangeLanguage v2

-Be aware that *ChangeLanguage* and it's hook has been completely rewritten in version 3.
+Be aware that *ChangeLanguage* and its hooks have been completely rewritten in version 3.
 The `translateUrlParameters` from version 2 will no longer work.
-It is however recommended to keep it to support both versions.
+It is, however, recommended to keep it to support both versions.

 Simply register two callbacks for both hook names, and handle each separately.
-A example implementation can be found in [Isotope eCommerce 2.4][1]
+An example implementation can be found in [Isotope eCommerce 2.4][1].